JKEGRTech/P.A.M/README.md

-# P.A.M
+# T.E.A.M
-Personal Application Management (P.A.M )
+Test Engineer Applications Management (T.E.A.M)

-P.A.M is a All-in-One platform that will help launching and maintaining applications P.A.M is capable of :
+T.E.A.M is a All-in-One platform that will help launching and maintaining applications T.E.A.M is capable of :

   + ONE CLICK start application